 GlassWire is a system monitor and a firewall at the same time.
 The good thing about GlassWire is that it enables you to visualize all the network activity and segregate them according to applications, traffic type, and geo-location.

 Moreover, unlike other apps in this list, GlassWire gives you the data in the form of beautiful graphs so that you can easily find and analyze the traffic spikes and other situations.
-You can also analyze the network activity of past 30 days.
+You can also analyze the network activity of the past 30 days.

 How it works: GlassWire is pretty simple to use.
 All you have to do is install the application and launch it.
 Once you launch the application, it will monitor all network activities while protecting your system.